sparktsang/sparktsang.github.io/_posts/2025-10-25-childhood.md

 image: assets/images/broken_childhood_bing.jpeg
 ---

-This essay is the first of a eleven-part series.
+This essay is the first of an eleven-part series.

 ---